srv1n/rzn-browser-bridge/README.md

 👋 Welcome to Rzn:Browser Bridge!
 This system demonstrates an architecture for browser automation using a Chrome extension that communicates with local Rust applications.
 By leveraging Chrome's Native Messaging and inter-process communication, we've created a flexible and maintainable solution for browser control tasks.

+## Using This Template

+This repository is set up as a GitHub template.
+To use it:

+1. Click the "Use this template" button at the top of the repository page
+2. Choose a name for your new repository
+3. Select the owner (your account or an organization)
+4. Choose public or private visibility
+5. Click "Create repository from template"

+After creating your repository, you'll need to:
+- Update the project name in the README and LICENSE files
+- Update the extension ID in the manifest files (see Setup Instructions)
+- Customize the application and extension logic for your specific needs

 ## Table of Contents

 * [Overview](#overview)